KyleTryon/sdkms-cli-orb/README.md

-Easily install the Fortanix SDKMS SDKMS CLI in your CircleCI jobs.
+An orb for using Fortanix SDKMS for your secrets, key management and cryptographic needs in your CircleCI jobs.

 ## Usage